apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 If desired, the markup used for that sample may be found in [Appendix A](#appendix-a).

+These form fields should not appear on forms for STEERING-Type and CLIENT_STEERING-Type Delivery Services.
+Traffic Portal should always submit update and create requests for these types of Delivery Services with `tlsVersions` set to `null`.

 Traffic Portal should disallow the addition of a TLS version that is not a "whole match" of the regular expression `\d+\.\d+`, and should issue a warning if and when a TLS version is entered that is not known to exist (at the time of